Ladysnake/Ladysnake.github.io/wiki/chenille.md

 }
 ```

+The `mainArtifact` option determines the main jar to upload.
+If left unspecified, it will default to `remapJar.archiveFile`.

 - [Artifactory](https://jfrog.com/artifactory/) publishing requires the `artifactory_user` and `artifactory_api_key` user-level gradle properties
 - [Curseforge](https://curseforge.com/) publishing requires the `curseforge_api_key` user-level property and the `curseforge_id` project-level property
 - [Github](https://github.com) publishing requires the `github_api_key` user-level property
 - [Modrinth](https://modrinth.com) publishing requires the `modrinth_api_key` user-level property and the `modrinth_id` project-level property

+On curseforge and modrinth, the launcher setting will be set to `fabric` if `fabric-loom` is applied, otherwise it will be set to `quilt`.

 #### Changelog